 We love reducing food waste by using up beet tops in interesting ways.
 Here are a few of our favorite recipes:

 - Want to make a big batch of this pesto?
 Check out our recipe for Beet Greens Pesto Sauce.

 - Make a chimichurri.
-Toss tops with spices and oil into a Radish Greens Chimichurri (substitute radish for beet greens).
+Toss tops with spices and oil into a Beet Leaves Chimichurri.

-- Sauté up beet tops on their own in this Sautéed Carrot Greens (swap carrot for beet greens).
+- Sauté up beet tops on their own in this Sautéed Beet Leaves recipe.

 - Looking for other no-waste pesto pastas?
 Try out Carrot Top Pesto Pasta and Radish Greens Pesto Pasta.